mont5piques/caldav_calendar_te/README.md

 * ~~Incompatible libcalendaring with Tasklist (WIP to make compatible)~~ Fixed!!!!
 * Will not create new calendar from Roundcube GUI.
 * ~~Itip does not send reply to event organizer using RC1.3.
 Works in RC1.2.4.~~ Fixed!!!!
 * Recurring events marked as "All Day Events" will be a day early the following years.- Darn bug crept back in.
-Hekp is requested
+Help is requested
 * Database driver does not work.
 Birthdays are the issue due to being all day.

 User Discovered Issues: